 - Considerable elastic or loose chest skin despite persistent diet and exercise

-If you have tried other methods to address your gynecomastia, such as weight loss or a change of medications, and the problem persists, it is likely surgery will be the only solution that will have the dramatic and lasting effect you want.
+Additionally, if you’ve tried other methods to address your gynecomastia, like weight loss or a change of medications, and aren’t seeing results, surgery may be the only solution to correct this condition.

 Your Choice of Plastic Surgeon

-Seeking male breast reduction is not easy for most men.
-It is vital that you select a plastic surgeon that understands the psychological impact of the condition, as well as having the experience and expertise to produce the best outcome for you.
-Dr. Barrett has had gynecomastia himself and has worked with numerous men struggling with gynecomastia.
-He will give you the attention and compassion necessary for you to be comfortable with the idea of moving forward with surgical treatment.
-He will also take the necessary time to understand your concerns and help you develop the treatment program that will meet your goals and expectations.
+Seeking male breast reduction isn’t easy for most men.
+That’s why it’s vital that you select a board certified plastic surgeon that not only understands the psychological impact of the condition, but also has the experience and expertise to produce the best outcome for you.
+Dr. Barrett, having had gynecomastia himself, brings a unique understanding and unrivaled perspective, and has worked with numerous men struggling with this condition.
+He’ll give you the attention and judgement-free compassion necessary for you to be comfortable with the idea of moving forward with surgical treatment.
+He’ll also take the necessary time to understand your concerns and help you develop the treatment program to meet your goals and expectations.

 Benefits of Male Breast Reduction

-When you undergo male breast reduction, you are likely to experience benefits that are both physical and psychological:
+When you undergo male breast reduction, the benefits are both physical and psychological:

 - More attractive and masculine upper body profile